 Business in South Africa

 South Africa has the best thriving business climate in Africa, which is responsible for its position as the strongest economy, and most diverse market in the entire African continent.
-As a result, South Africa’s sophisticated economic structure makes it the perfect business destination.
+As a result of it’s sophisticated economic structure makes it the perfect business destination.

 The geographical location of the country serves as a major advantage for trade within and outside Africa, especially across the Southern Hemisphere.
-This has enabled the country build a viable trade linkage with Sub-Saharan countries.
-South Africa accounts for more than 45% of Gross Domestic Product (GDP) of Sub-Saharan Africa, which makes it the largest export market.
+This has enabled the country build a viable trade linkage with Sub-Saharan countries and accounts for more than 45% of Gross Domestic Product (GDP) of Sub-Saharan Africa, which makes it the largest export market.

 South Africa has everything that most companies identify as an accommodating business destination.
-Due to the presence of many sophisticated financial institutions and a very solid communications infrastructure, many businesses are taking advantage of the opportunities in South Africa.
+Due to the presence of many sophisticated financial institutions and a very solid communications infrastructure, many businesses are taking advantage of the opportunities.